robbert-vdh/yabridge/README.md

 Aside from that, these are some known caveats:

-- Plugins by **KiloHearts** have file descriptor leaks while esync is enabled, or at least they have on my machine.
+- Plugins by **KiloHearts** have file descriptor leaks when esync is enabled, causing Wine and yabridge to eventually stop working after the system hits the open file limit.
 This sadly cannot be fixed in yabridge.
 Simply unset `WINEESYNC` while using yabridge if this is an issue.
-- Most recent **iZotope** plugins don't have a functional GUI in a typical Wine setup.
-This is sadly something that can't be fixed on yabridge's side and I have not yet been able to figure out a way to reliably make these plugins work.
+- Most recent **iZotope** plugins don't have a functional GUI in a typical out of the box Wine setup because of missing dependencies.
+Please let me know if you know which dependencies are needed for these plugins to render correctly.
-- Dragging and dropping files onto plugin editors works, but the editor does not always show visual updates while dragging.
-This needs further investigation.

-There are also some VST2.4 extension features that haven't implemented yet because I haven't needed them myself.
-Let me know if any of these features are required for a certain plugin or plugin host:
+There are also some VST2.X extension features that have not been implemented yet because I haven't needed them myself.
+Let me know if you need any of these features for a certain plugin or VST host:

 - Double precision audio (`processDoubleReplacing`).
 - Vendor specific extension (for instance, for